 Make a New Layer on top of the portrait layer; this is where most of your art will happen.
 Draw a large empty rectangle with a 1pt border around the edges of the art board.
 This box will provide a handy border to contain the color regions once you begin.
-Turn Smart Guides on if they aren't already (CTRL + U) to help with precision when placing lines in the next step.
+Turn Smart Guides on if they aren't already (Ctrl+U or ⌘+U) to help with precision when placing lines in the next step.

 3. Draw a Bunch of Lines

 WPAP line work is traditionally straight and not curved, so posterizing or live tracing is right out.
 Using straight lines to create structure, movement, and interest is the goal.
 There is no real shortcut to making the lines and geometry, and you wouldn't want to leave this creative decision to the robots anyway.

 Using the Pen Tool, create 1pt lines to define all the regions where there is a change in tone.
 No need to worry about closed paths, shape layers, or overlapping objects — being messy is fine.
 Don't be afraid to create large lines that cross the entire composition, and use more detailed lines in areas such as the eyes, ears, and the mouth.
 Lines that reach the edge of the artboard should intersect or overlap the large rectangle border.

 If you're feeling especially frisky, add background elements that cut into the composition; leading lines, simple shapes, spirals, large letters, etc. The additional lines and shapes will create an interesting foreground/background interaction.
 You can see how the rays of the phaser and the background create a burst pattern that intersects the image.

 You can always adjust your lines later to balance things out or add more detail, even after coloring.
 Having too many lines is better than not enough because the extra regions can be filled with the same color.